 If you are local and you successfully complete the training and receive your “Certificate of Proficiency” we would love to have you join our team!
 Click here to apply.

-Each course costs $800*.
-There will be a $100 registration fee for each course application.
+Each course costs $800* with an additional $100 registration fee for each course application.

 Accepted candidates must pay the training fee in full by the established due date to secure their spot for that particular session.